Randipa/lmc/README.md

 The admin dashboard now uses a pair of radio buttons labelled "Allow access for unpaid students" and "Restrict to paid students" when adding or editing course videos.
-Subtitle URL inputs are validated to ensure they contain a valid `.vtt` link whenever subtitles are enabled.
+When subtitles are enabled, the admin selects one language from a set of radio options (English, Sinhala or Tamil).
+The corresponding subtitle URL field becomes mandatory and must link to a valid `.vtt` file.

 Students who are not enrolled will only see videos and subtitles when the "Allow access for unpaid students" option is selected on that content item.